kevduc/html-xml-hreflang/README.md

 # html-xml-hreflang
- Convert HTML hrefelang tags to a valid XML hreflang sitemap
+ Convert HTML hrefelang tags to a valid XML Sitemap